mongodb/docs/source/reference/javascript.rst

 .. function:: db.logout()

-   Forces the current session to end the current authentication session.
+   Ends the current authentication session.
 This function has no effect if the current session is not authenticated.

    This function provides a wrapper around the database command ":dbcommand:`logout`".